By Selwyn Gishen

 Trading in the financial markets is surrounded by a certain amount of mystique because there is no single formula for trading successfully.
-Think of the markets as being like the ocean and the trader as a surfer.
-Surfing requires talent, balance, patience, proper equipment and being mindful of your surroundings.
+Think of the markets as the ocean and the trader as a surfer.
+Surfing requires talent, balance, patience, proper equipments and being mindful ofthe surroundings.
 Would you go into water that had dangerous rip tides or was shark infested?
 Hopefully not.

 The attitude to Forex trading in the markets is no different than the attitude required for surfing.
 By blending good analysis with effective implementation, your success rate will improve dramatically and, like many skill sets, good forex trading comes from a combination of talent and hard work.
 Here are the four legs of the stool that you can build into a strategy to serve you well in all markets.